SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 - HTTP status 400, if:

-	- The file has been already uploaded for the specified task
+	- the file has been already uploaded for the specified task
-	- The `Content-Disposition` header is set incorrectly
+	- the `Content-Disposition` header is set incorrectly

 - HTTP status 404, if:
-	- The upload timeout has expired
+	- the upload timeout has expired
-	- The task doesn't exist
+	- the task doesn't exist
-	- The upload key is not recognized
+	- the upload key is not recognized

 ### POST /edge/update